New AI lab opens in Amsterdam

 One of the biggest developments in AI in the city is the UvA and City of Amsterdam’s planned world-class AI hub.
 Expected to be fully operational by 2021, it will tap into the booming global AI market by acting as a base for students and researchers from the university.
 Amsterdam has already set itself an ambitious challenge to improve lifespan with the help of AI.

-The city also boasts a remarkable amount of academic labs that work closely with the industry, such as the Qualcomm-QUVA Lab, UvA-Bosch DELTA Lab, AMLAB, Intelligent Sensory Information Systems and ILPS, all of which are based at Amsterdam Science Park.
+The city also boasts a remarkable amount of academic labs that work closely with the industry, such as the Qualcomm-QUVA Lab, UvA-Bosch DELTA Lab, AMLAB, and Intelligent Sensory Information Systems, all of which are based at Amsterdam Science Park.